Dispositions and Roles of Generically Dependent Entities: Realizable Entities in BFO

-As discussed above, in BFO 2020, a realizable entity is a disposition if the loss of this entity necessitates a change of the physical make-up of its bearer.
-If this is not the case, then the realizable entity is a role.
-Hence, the criterion for distinguishing between roles and dispositions in BFO 2020 is directly linked to the physical make-up of their bearers.
+In BFO 2020, roles are defined as optional, externally grounded, realizable entities.
+In contrast, dispositions are internally grounded realizable entities, which realizations (i) occur in virtue of their bearers' physical make-up and (ii) are causally linked to physical circumstances.
+Hence, the main criterion for distinguishing between roles and dispositions in BFO 2020 is directly linked to the physical make-up of their bearers.
 If one were to apply this criterion to generically dependent continuants, one would face the issue that they are not material entities.
 Thus, they do not have a physical make-up that may be changed, and, hence, the criterion for distinguishing between roles and dispositions is not applicable.

-This would be a good argument against introducing roles and dispositions of generically dependent continuants, if it were not the case that the criterion does not even work for all independent continuants in BFO.
-According to BFO 2020 a boundary may have the role to demarcate two neighboring administrative territories.\footnote{This example is included in the bfo-core.owl file.} Further, a cave may have the disposition to serve as shelter or the disposition to collapse.
-Caves are sites in BFO, and both boundaries and sites are immaterial entities.
-Since immaterial entities have no physical make-up that may be changed, the definition of role and disposition in BFO 2020 does not apply to them.
-It follows that the definitions of role and dispositions are too narrow in BFO 2020.